Speaker Agreement and Expectations

 We love co-presenters!
 In fact, we love co-presenters so much, that we require each session to have two presenters.
 From experience, we have learned that some presenters prefer to present on their own.
 We also learned that many of our presenters last year really enjoyed the opportunity to work with someone else.
 Many times, it was someone that they had known (or known of) for several years, but never really worked together or got to know.
 If you wish, we can pair you up with someone (and might have to if they're booked for another session at the same time).

-Three (co-presented) sessions max for each speaker!
-Many of our speakers have been overworked in the past – we are limiting speakers session count (not including Birds of a Feather and Ask-the-Expert sessions).
+Four (co-presented) sessions max for each speaker!
+Many of our speakers have been overworked in the past – we are limiting speakers session count (not including Nerds of a Feather and Ask-the-Expert sessions).